JackOgaja/pyPolar/README.rst

 MIT License

-For detailed copyright and licensing information, please refer to the license file `LICENSE.md` in the top level cs.analytic directory.
+For detailed copyright and licensing information, please refer to the license file `LICENSE.md` in the top level directory.